nicklunt/vault/README.md

-## Setup a Hashicorp Vault server which
+## Setup a Hashicorp Vault server with Terraform 14 which
 - [x] Installs Hashicorp Vault
 - [x] Uses AWS KMS to unseal
 - [x] Vault data is stored on AWS DynamoDB